-- 1. A recessed medicine cabinet must be installed in every full bathroom in each residential unit.
-A glass door on the medicine cabinet may not have sharp edges that may cause bodily injury. - 2.
-The average size of all vanities in each unit type must be at least 36 inches.
+1. A recessed medicine cabinet must be installed in every full bathroom in each residential unit.
+A glass door on the medicine cabinet may not have sharp edges that may cause bodily injury.

+- 2. The average size of all vanities in each unit type must be at least 36 inches.
 Type A units must have a code compliant removable vanity base below sink for storage.
 Floors and walls under vanities must be finished.
 Removal of bases must be done so with a screwdriver only.
 Vanities with removable fronts must be manufactured for that purpose.
-The Agency will not allow field altered vanities. - 3.
+The Agency will not allow field altered vanities.
+All vanity countertops must be installed 33 inches minimum to 36 inches maximum.
+Wall hung sinks are not allowed in residential units. - 3.
 Mirrors in bathrooms must be low enough to reach the counter backsplashes. - 4.
 All full bathrooms must have an overhead ceiling light and exhaust fan on the same switch.
 Vanity lights must be provided and be on a separate switch. - 5.
-All bathrooms must include an exhaust fan rated at 70 CFM (minimum) vented to the exterior of the building using hard ductwork along the shortest run possible. - 6.
+All bathrooms must include an exhaust fan rated at 70 CFM (minimum) vented to the exterior of the building using hard ductwork along the shortest run possible.
+Bath fans may only be installed in ceilings. - 6.
 All new construction and adaptive re-use projects must comply with QAP Section IV(F)(4) and Appendix B Section VIII regarding additional Type A bathrooms, including roll-in showers.
 All roll-in showers must have a collapsible water dam or beveled threshold that meets code.
 All roll-in showers must have a flat, usable minimum floor space of 36 inches by 60 inches and have an adjustable shower rod and weighted curtain installed before occupancy.
 Shower floor may not be used for code required 60-inch clear floor space in bathrooms. - 7.
 Approaches to roll-in showers must be level, not sloped. - 8.
-All domestic water line cut off valves must have metal handles, not plastic.

-- 9. In all Type A units, the grab bars must be installed per ANSI A117.1 specifications around toilets and in the tubs/showers.
+All domestic water line cut off valves must have metal handles, not plastic. - 9.
+In all Type A units, the grab bars must be installed using ANSI A117.1, Sections 607 and 608 for bathing fixture specifications and Section 604 for toilet specifications around toilets..
 In roll-in showers the shower head with wand must be installed on a sliding bar and within code required reach ranges by the seat.
 An additional diverter must be installed to provide water to a shower head on the short shower wall in front of the seat, mounted 80 inches above finished floor. - 10.
-In Type A units, a hard-wired call for aid station is required in all bathrooms. - 11.
+In Type A units, a call for aid station hard-wired to exterior horn/strobe is required in all bathrooms. - 11.
 Offset toilet flanges are prohibited. - 12.
 Wood blocking must be installed for bathroom accessories, including towel bars, towel rings, toilet tissue holders, robe hooks, etc.